Financial Results ZSE Group - Skupina ZSE

 • ZSE has a dividend policy which enables positive change of free cash flow

-• ZSE will keep the flexibility in its dividend policy to offset any negative situations that might affect the cash flow generation capability or its credit profile
+• ZSE retains the flexibility in its dividend policy to offset any negative circumstances that might affect the cash flow generation capability or its credit profile

 Investment Policy